natelandau/jdfile/README.md

 ## Caveats

-`filemanager` is built for my own personal use.
+`jdfile` is built for my own personal use.
 YMMV depending on your system and requirements.
 I make no warranties for any data loss that may result from use.
 I strongly recommend running in `--dry-run` mode prior to updating files.

 # Contributing

-Thank you for taking an interest in improving Filemanager.
+Thank you for taking an interest in improving jdfile.

 ## Setup: Once per project